Nawal El Zoghbi: 2013–2015: Singles and Mech Mesamha

+2016–2019: Singles and Keda Bye

+El Zoghbi continued to focus on standalone singles, including Am Behki Maa Hali, Tewallaa, Bhebbo Ktir, La Telaab Maaya Alou and Bourj Al Hamal.
+In 2019, she released the album Keda Bye, which included the title track and several new songs, continuing her commercial success across the Arab world.
+During this period, she also maintained an active concert schedule and television appearances.

+2020–present: Aaks Tabiaa and Ya Mashaer, and renewed success

+In 2021, El Zoghbi released the album Aaks Tabiaa, which included the title track and several new songs.
+She followed it with the album Ya Mashaer in 2025, which became one of her most successful recent releases.
+In the following years, El Zoghbi continued releasing singles, including Cute in 2026.

 International advertising campaigns

 Pepsi

 El Zoghbi was the first Arab singer collaborating with Pepsi in four ads.

 LG

 El Zoghbi was the face of the LG Shine mobile in the Middle East in 2007.
 She appeared with the phone in her music video "Aghla El Habayeb" from the Yama Alou album.

 Classy Lenses

 El Zoghbi advertised for the brand Classy Lenses and she appeared in them in her music video for "Leh Moushtakalak" in 2008 from the Khalas Sameht album.

 Bonja Bags

 In summer 2013, El Zoghbi became the face of Bonja Bags with huge billboard advertisements.